edermi/go-tomcat-mgmt-scanner/README.md

 # About

 A simple brute force scanner that tries to identify tomcat manager applications.
 If such a manager is found, it tries to find valid login credentials by trying common combinations.
 The initial wordlists for credential brute forcing are those from Metasploit.
-The scanner supports userpass files containing `<user>:<password>` entries and files containing solely usernames or passwords which are tried in every possible combination.
+The scanner supports userpass files containing `<user>:<password>` entries and files containing solely usernames or passwords which are tried in every possible combination. **There is currently no logic to check if found applications are actually Tomcat manager login pages**.
+This means that the scanner may also be used to brute force any HTTP auth.

 # Build